iamdanielv/ollama_scripts/README.md

   - **Solution:** Run the network configuration script and choose to expose Ollama to the network:

     ```bash
-    ./config-ollama-net.sh
+    ./config-ollama.sh
     ```

-  - This script configures Ollama to listen on all network interfaces, which is required for Docker to connect.
+  - This script can configure Ollama to listen on all network interfaces, which is required for Docker to connect.
   - Alternatively, re-running the installer (`./install-ollama.sh`) will also detect this and prompt you to fix it.
   - **Also check:** Ensure your firewall is not blocking traffic on port `11434` (or your custom `OLLAMA_PORT`).
 For example, on Ubuntu, you might run `sudo ufw allow 11434`.